OnScreenProton/deepbluetheme/README.md

 USRBG by Discord-Custom-Covers

-Discord watermark font by powercord-org
+Discord watermark font provided by powercord-org

 # Addons
 Watermark by Liam The Protogen#2501 edited to import the font properly by me